CONAMA LOCAL 2025

 DECEMBER 3, 11:30 am - 2:00 pm

-Spain has consolidated its position as one of the leading countries in the European Cities Missionan initiative that seeks to accelerate the transition to climate-neutral and more livable urban environments.
+Spain has established itself as one of the leading countries in the European Mission Cities, an initiative that seeks to accelerate the transition to climate-neutral and more livable urban environments.
 But what does this mean for citizens?
-In this conference, organized by the citiES 2030 platform, we will see how this climate planning is translated into concrete projects that generate tangible progress.
+At this conference, organized by the citiES 2030 platform, we saw how this climate planning is being translated into specific projects that generate tangible progress.

-The main focus will be on the seven Spanish Mission Cities: Madrid, Barcelona, Valencia, Seville, Seville, Zaragoza, Valladolid and Vitoria-Gasteiz..
-After intense technical work, these cities have updated their Climate Agreements. .
-These are not only strategic documentsatégicobut city pacts that should help mobilize investments and align efforts.
-We will analyze their main approaches and highlight pioneering initiatives in energy, mobility and renaturalization that are already changing the streets of our cities and serving as a replicable example for other municipalities.
+The main focus was on the seven Spanish Mission Cities: Madrid, Barcelona, Valencia, Seville, Zaragoza, Valladolid, and Vitoria-Gasteiz.
+After intense technical work, these cities have updated their Climate Agreements.
+These are not just strategic documentsatégic, but city agreements that should help mobilize investment and align efforts.
+Their main approaches were analyzed, and pioneering initiatives in energy, mobility, and renaturalization that are already changing the streets of our cities and serving as replicable examples for other municipalities were highlighted.

-At the same time, the movement is growing.
-The session will serve as a stage for Bilbao and Viladecans to present their new roadmaps.
-Both cities have formalized their ambition to join the Mission by drafting their own Climate Agreements, bringing new visions and reinforcing the collective commitment of Spanish cities to decarbonization.
+At the same time, the session served as a stage for Bilbao and Viladecans present their new roadmaps.
+Both cities have formalized their ambition to join the Mission by drawing up their own Climate Agreements, contributing new visions and reinforcing the collective commitment of Spanish cities to decarbonization.

 Health Co-Benefits Indicators for Mission Cities